 Residences of Tiburon are fortunate to attend Redwood High School, nationally ranked and recognized as one of the premier high schools in the nation with some of the State's highest test scores, rates of graduation, and college acceptance.
 There are a number of private schools in Sausalito.
 Please visit the Quick Links section for more information.

 Transportation and Commuting from Tiburon

 Tiburon is located just 15.3 miles from Lombard Street in San Francisco and estimated drive time is 25 minutes without commute traffic.
-Alternatively, Tiburon has the Golden Gate Transit commuter buses for service to San Francisco.
+Alternatively, Tiburon is served by Golden Gate Transit which provides bus service to San Francisco as well as ferry service to the San Francisco Ferry Building, which takes approximately 35 minutes.
 The Tiburon Ferry Landing is located in downtown, on Main Street.
-The Blue and Gold Fleet's ferry ride is approximately 35 minutes to the San Francisco Ferry Building.
+A new late night ferry service is also availalbe during summer months.

 Activities and Things To Do in Tiburon

 Tiburon is a fun place to live, with many restaurants, coffee shops and boutiques; you will never feel bored.
 With a great walking path along the waterfront, you will admire amazing views of the City, the hills of Marin, marinas, and sailboats on the Bay.
 Tiburon has waterfront shops and restaurants with visitors coming from all around the world to enjoy the unique ambience.